openedx/edx-documentation/en_us/install_operations/source/configuration/install_xblock.rst

 * Course teams enable the XBlock in the specific courses that will use it.

 ..
-Future: link to an XBlock reference that would let people explore what's available and get both the Github commit string and the key. - Alison 22 Oct 2015
+Future: link to an XBlock reference that would let people explore what's available and get both the GitHub commit string and the key. - Alison 22 Oct 2015

 To install an XBlock, follow these steps.

 #.
-Obtain the Github location and commit for the XBlock.
+Obtain the GitHub location and commit for the XBlock.

 #.
-Run ``pip`` with a Github link to the XBlock.
+Run ``pip`` with a GitHub link to the XBlock.

    An example that installs the Oppia XBlock follows.